SasPes/key-decoding/README.md

 ## ☠️ Disclaimer

-For educational, CTF, and red team use only.
+For educational, CTF and red team use only.
 Don't break the law.
 Don't be a jerk.